parikshit-rs/Cipher-Craft/README.md

 # Cypher Craft

 This is a web page extension which allows users to generate passwords with personalized options.
-It offers various features to the users such as customizable length, inclusion-exclusion of digits and special characters, and a password strength checker.
+It offers various features to the users such as customizable length, inclusion-exclusion of digits and special characters, and a password strength assessment functionality.

 > Hey myself Parikshit, I made this project around February 2021 so the logo may look a bit simple, feel free to use any other png file if you want, but please note that it should be 128x128px in resolution.